 EFSA guidelines on energy drinks

-Single doses of caffeine up to 200 mg (about 3 mg/kg bw for a 70-kg adult) do not give rise to safety concerns, according to a 2015 scientific opinion from EFSA.
+Single doses of caffeine up to 200 mg (about 3 mg/kg bw for a 70-kg adult) do not give rise to safety concerns for the general population, according to a 2015 scientific opinion from EFSA.
+Habitual caffeine consumption up to 400 mg per day does not give rise to safety concerns for non-pregnant adults.

-But the body refrained from setting a safe caffeine intake level for children and adolescents, saying there is insufficient information available.
+But the body refrained from setting a separate safe caffeine intake for children and adolescents: instead, it suggests using the same 3mg/kg approach for children.

 While the push in the UK is to ban sales to U16, other researchers want to see this expanded to U18s - as in other European countries.